skupperproject/skupper/doc/tls/README.md

 Skupper uses TLS certificates to authenticate and secure communications between skupper routers in a network through channels called Links.
 The Skupper controller for Kubernetes will, by default, take care of issuing the self signed TLS credentials used by Links.
-This document elaborates on the requirements for these TLS credentials, the default scheme used by the Skupper Kubernetes controller, and how other certificate infrastructure could be included.
+This document describes the requirements for these TLS credentials, the default scheme used by the Skupper Kubernetes controller, and how other certificate infrastructure could be included.

 ## TLS Credentials Requirements